NHSDigital/rap-community-of-practice/development-approach/07_notebooks_versus_ide_development.md

 Related to the interactivity of cell outputs, **notebooks offer a great way to tell stories with data**.
 Since (depending on the environment) cells can contain different types of code, from Python, R and SQL to Markdown, and cells containing code can be hidden to reveal only their outputs, it is possible to create a fully interactive, code-free presentation of analysis.

 So for projects where presenting findings to stakeholders is a key components, notebooks offer a lot of functionality that will help support the analysts during delivery.
 Notebooks can even by exported as HTML files and the full analysis shared online (i.e. embedded in a webpage) or offline (i.e. as a static file).

-### **Important: since notebooks are bundled with outputs from the most recent run, you will need to be extremely careful about accidental PII disclosure if you are sharing notebooks**.
-For this reason using notebooks is not compatible with the 'Open Code' project.
-If you want to share your code with external users you should avoid notebooks.
-See the [open code guide for more info](08_how-to-publish-your-code-in-the-open.md).

 ### Quick & easy set up
 Another nice benefit of notebooks is that they are generally set up to work out of the box.
 Whether opening a notebook in Databricks or Jupyter, the full development environment is often already their in a fairly complete form, enabling the users to get connected to the data and get started working right away.